marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/enable-and-customize-preprocessing.rst

   Do not predefine any system-specific or GCC-specific macros.
   The standard predefined macros remain defined.

-.. index:: Apredicate=answer

-.. index:: preprocessing, assertion
+.. index:: Apredicate=answer, preprocessing, assertion

 .. option:: -Apredicate={answer}